Makkssimka/velo_mir/wp-content/plugins/real-media-library-lite/README.txt

 **Custom _image order_**: Move files per drag & drop  to change their order or use some order function e.g. to oder all files of the folder your are currently in by title ascending

-**Works also great in _list-mode_**: WordPress Real Media library with a the WordPress media library in list-mode
+**Works also great in _list-mode_**: Real Media library with a the WordPress media library in list-mode

 **Advanced _upload management_**: On uploading a file, a modal appears, which shows the current status, remaining time of the upload and the upload speed